 Beaches are not the first thing you think of when visiting Chicago!
 However, along the aptly named gold coast, there are several fantastic beaches and waterfront locations that feel almost like being by the ocean.
 Of course, the water is fresh and not quite as inviting during the long cold winter.
 But plenty of locals use the area’s beaches to cool off during the summer.
 Take the “when in Rome” approach and only swim if others are already doing so.

-The main draw for this are however is the simply staggering views.
+The main draw for this is, however, is the simply staggering views.
 From the very aptly named “photography point” you get incredible views of the city Skyline.
-Chicago really does have an awe-inspiring and very imposing Cityscape, the like of which provided most of the Dark Night Trilogy Gotham backdrops, and the Gold Coast in one of the best places to take a step back and get uninterrupted views of the whole skyline rising out of the lake!
+Chicago really does have an awe-inspiring and very imposing Cityscape, the like of which provided most of the Dark Night Trilogy Gotham backdrops, and the Gold Coast is one of the best places to take a step back and get uninterrupted views of the whole skyline rising out of the lake!

 8 – Lake Front Trail

 The four main Lakeside parks of Chicago are all connected by one long uninterrupted trail called the Lakefront Trail.
 Starting at Kathy Osterman Beach in North Side Chicago the Trail runs South along the entire length of Lincoln Park before passing through the Gold Coast, Grant Park, Burnham Park, Grant Park, and finally ending way down on South Side on the ar side of Jackson Park.